Saturday, March 9, 2019

 "Here's how some scientists think some eyes may have evolved: The simple light-sensitive spot on the skin of some ancestral creature gave it some tiny survival advantage, perhaps allowing it to evade a predator.
 Random changes then created a depression in the light-sensitive patch, a deepening pit that made "vision" a little sharper."

-So, some thinking process called "random changes" (millions of random changes would be needed to get to where Darwinists want it) just fantastically created something so as to improve vision.
+So, some unthinking process called "random changes" (millions of random changes would be necessary to get things where Darwinists want them) just fantastically created something so as to improve vision.
 We cannot have an intelligent designer, but we can certainly have a phantom "random change" create something!
 These observations about the human eye exacerbate the problem for promoters of Darwinism:

 "Saccades are important to prevent blindness, so that system has to evolve.
 But the brain must simultaneously evolve the ability to anticipate saccades, needing a second lucky set of mutations has to be selected.
 Both systems undoubtedly require multiple lucky mutations, but without them all working in concert, the animal cannot survive."